ffund/run-my-experiment-on-geni-blog/2016-03-06-conduct-a-simple-man-in-the-middle-attack-on-a-wifi-hotspot.md

 Here, Mallory sends ARP messages to Alice (192.168.0.3) that make Alice believe that Bob (192.168.0.4) is located at Mallory's MAC access.
 Mallory also sends ARP messages to Bob to that make Bob believe that Alice is located at Mallory's MAC address.

-You should see output on the terminal indicating the Mallory is sending gratuitous ARPs.
+You should see output on the terminal indicating that Mallory is sending gratuitous ARPs.
 For example:

 <pre>
 0:c:42:3a:c4:77 0:c:42:3a:b4:8 0806 42: <b>arp reply 192.168.0.3 is-at 0:c:42:3a:c4:77</b>